 News Home & Design Lightweight 'Traveler' Camper Has Retro Exterior, Adaptive Interior Happier Camper is back with a slightly larger model, outfitted with a kitchenette and bathroom.
-By Kimberley Mok Kimberley Mok Twitter Writer McGill University Cornell University Kimberley Mok is a former architect who covered architecture and the arts for Treehugger starting in 2007. our editorial process Updated March 10, 2021 08:00PM EST Fact checked by Haley Mast Fact checker Harvard University Extension School Haley Mast is a writer, fact checker, and conservationist with a certification in sustainability.
-Our Fact-Checking Process Article fact-checked on Mar 11, 2021 Haley Mast Happier Camper Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive After a dull season of the winter doldrums, many of us are itching to spend more time outdoors – hopefully on a camping trip or two.
+By Kimberley Mok Kimberley Mok Twitter Writer McGill University Cornell University Kimberley Mok is a former architect who has been covering architecture and the arts for Treehugger since 2007.
+Learn about our editorial process Updated March 10, 2021 08:00PM EST Fact checked by Haley Mast Fact checked by Haley Mast LinkedIn Harvard University Extension School Haley Mast is a freelance writer, fact-checker, and small organic farmer in the Columbia River Gorge.
+She enjoys gardening, reporting on environmental topics, and spending her time outside snowboarding or foraging.
+Topics of expertise and interest include agriculture, conservation, ecology, and climate science.
+Learn about our fact checking process Share Twitter Pinterest Email Happier Camper News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive After a dull season of the winter doldrums, many of us are itching to spend more time outdoors – hopefully on a camping trip or two.
 But for those of us who prefer the roomier comfort of a travel trailer over a tent, the question is how to tow these things if you don't have a truck?
 Well, fear not, for there are more lightweight – and more fun – options like the Traveler trailer from Los Angeles-based company Happier Camper.
 After making a splash a few years back with their retro-styled HC1 trailer – which boasts an infinitely adaptive modular interior – the company has taken things a step further in recently launching a slightly larger version, the Traveler.
 Happier Camper Coming in at 17-feet long and weighing in with a dry weight of 1,800 pounds, the Happier Camper Traveler (HCT) features many of the same things that made its predecessor so attractive: a customizable modular interior, a lightweight shell, and some eye-catching vintage cred.
 Best of all, it can be towed by a wide range of vehicles, from lighter class SUVs, to crossovers and station wagons.
 Check out this video tour from the company (they explain their Adaptiv modular system from the beginning, but the actual walkthrough of the Traveler trailer itself starts at 3:08): Thanks to the Traveler's molded, double-hulled, all-fiberglass body, its exterior offers a rounded, unashamedly vintage styling on its robust exterior.
 Besides a retractable awning, there's also a convenient fiberglass "trunk" located over the front trailer tongue.
 This durable box holds the trailer's combination air-and-water heating system, and a water system consisting of a 17-gallon freshwater tank, and a 17-gallon graywater tank.
 Happier Camper Stepping inside the Traveler's 85-square-foot interior, we can see that this larger version includes the same ultra-strong, lightweight honeycomb fiberglass floor as the HC1, which serves as the base for the company's interchangeable Adaptiv modular system of flexible furnishings.
 Happier Camper These modular cube units range from ones that can form a bed, table or chair, to other modules that can function as coolers, sinks and more.
 Happier Camper But that's not the only perk of this brilliant system: once one is settled in at a campsite, these modules can be taken outside and used as well.
 Versatility is key here, and that is what separates Happier Camper's Adaptiv system from the rest.
 Happier Camper For instance, one can swap in modules and easily move them around to either form a bed, or a dinette with seating and table.
 There's even an option to create a stacked bunk bed on top for families.
 Happier Camper There is a lot of space to swap things around: the front end of the Traveler can fit enough modules to create a queen-sized bed, or a full-sized one at the rear.
 Happier Camper At 6-feet and 5-inches tall, there's also a lot of headroom inside to stand up.
 In the middle of the trailer, there is a dedicated kitchenette with built-in sink, two-burner stove and DC-powered drawer refrigerator, customizable kitchen racks, as well as built-in storage at the top.
 Happier Camper One of the biggest upgrades in the Traveler is its enclosed bathroom, which includes a toilet, small sink, and shower.
 The toilet can either be a dry flush, or as an option, plumbed, with an optional blackwater tank installed.
 Happier Camper In addition, the Traveler comes with dimmable lights, power outlets, and the option to install extras like solar panels or air conditioning.
 While the larger Traveler doesn't have a convenient rear hatch door like the HC1 that would have allowed it to function like a cargo trailer, the Traveler nevertheless has a lot going for it – it's better suited for families, and its integrated bathroom and kitchenette takes it up a notch in terms of convenience and comfort.
 Overall, it's the clever and ever-versatile Adaptiv system that makes these trailers so appealing, as it gives campers the ability to quickly and completely transform the interior to suit whatever function is needed at the moment, or even for different kinds of trips.
 Prices for the Happier Camper Traveler trailer start at $49,950 – to find out more, visit Happier Camper.